onchainlabs1/forecast-pipeline/download_instructions.md

-# Download Manual dos Dados
+# Manual Data Download

-Como estamos tendo problemas com as credenciais da API do Kaggle, vamos baixar os dados manualmente:
+Since we're having issues with the Kaggle API credentials, let's download the data manually:

-1. Acesse a página da competição no Kaggle: [Store Sales - Time Series Forecasting](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data)
+1. Go to the competition page on Kaggle: [Store Sales - Time Series Forecasting](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data)

-2. Faça login na sua conta do Kaggle
+2. Log in to your Kaggle account

-3. Clique no botão "Download All" para baixar todos os arquivos
+3. Click the "Download All" button to download all files

-4. Extraia o arquivo ZIP baixado
+4. Extract the downloaded ZIP file

-5. Mova os seguintes arquivos para o diretório `/Users/fabio/Desktop/mlproject/data/raw/`:
+5. Move the following files to the `/Users/fabio/Desktop/mlproject/data/raw/` directory:
    - train.csv
    - test.csv
    - holidays_events.csv